 Occasionally it may be necessary for a student to request postponement of a required CCE.
-This request may be made in order to complete required FOM 2 courses or activities, to complete PhD thesis work, for health reasons or extenuating personal circumstances.
+This request may be made in order to complete required preclinical courses or activities, to complete PhD thesis work, for health reasons or extenuating personal circumstances.

-ALL students are required to attend the Transition to Core Clinical Experiences before any Core Clinical Experience can be taken, regardless of when the first rotation is scheduled.
+Students entering prior to 2022 are required to attend the Transition to Core Clinical Experiences before any Core Clinical Experience can be taken, regardless of when the first rotation is scheduled.
 The Transition to Core Clinical Experiences is a required activity and is offered once each academic year.
 Additionally, all students are also required to attend the Thematic Section Orientation as scheduled regardless of which block they will begin their rotations for that given thematic section.
 This is a required orientation and is only offered once per thematic section.

-The CCE thematic sections involve shared academic elements across disciplines; this is most evident in shared OSCE's, but there are also shared assignments.
+The CCE thematic sections involve shared academic elements across disciplines; this is most evident in shared OSCEs, but there are also shared assignments.
 Students who postpone a CCE will take the integrated OSCE on the basis of the CCE(s) that they have completed and will receive a preliminary grade.
 This will allow students to move forward and apply for advanced electives and away electives in related fields, even though they may not have been able to complete the postponed rotation(s).
 The grades will be finalized when the clerkships and shared elements are completed.
 Students will have access to the online materials during the theme, so that they are available for review prior to the shared OSCE.
 Please note that course postponements may have other financial consequences for financial aid recipients.
 Please contact the Bursar's Office or the Office of Financial Aid for details.

 In some cases, students may require additional time for USMLE Step 1 preparation, before taking the exam and proceeding to the CCE year.
-Students requiring additional time for USMLE Step 1 preparation will be identified through key FOM 1 performance data, Organ System Diseases (OSD) NBME scores, and CBSE performance.
+Students requiring additional time for USMLE Step 1 preparation will be identified through key preclinical performance data, NBME scores, and CBSE performance.
 This process typically will occur in February annually.
 Students who are identified as needing additional time will be advised by the CAA accordingly.

-Requests for postponements of CCE rotations for the purpose of USMLE Step 1 preparation must be supported by the Center for Academic Achievement and the Associate Dean for Academic Achievement and are presented to the CSAEB through the Associate Dean for Academic Achievement at least FOUR WEEKS prior to the start of the scheduled CCE.
+Requests for postponements of CCE rotations for the purpose of USMLE Step 1 preparation must be supported by the Center for Academic Achievement and are presented to the CSAEB through the Director of the CAA at least FOUR WEEKS prior to the start of the scheduled CCE.